 For any $Z_{1},Z_{2} \in \ob(\Cbl)$ a \emph{distinguished generator} in $\Hom_{\Cbl}(Z_{1},Z_{2})$ is a disjoint union of cocaps and caps as described Lemma~\ref{lemma:morphisms-as-disks}(\ref{item:morphisms-as-disks-5}).
 The \emph{distinguished basis} of $\Hom_{\Cbl}(Z_{1},Z_{2})$ is the basis consisting of distinguished generators.
 If $\Sigma \in \Hom_{\Cbl}(Z_{1},Z_{2})$ is a distinguished generator, denote by $\Sigma^{\circ}$ and $\Sigma^{\bullet}$ the subsurface of $\Sigma$ consisting of undotted and dotted components, respectively.

 Given a diagram $D$ of a link $L \subset S^{3}$, Bar-Natan~\cite{BarNatan} constructed a cochain complex called the \emph{Bar-Natan} bracket of $D$, denoted $\bnbracket{D}$.
-The Bar-Natan bracket is constructed by resolving crossings of $D$ as depicted in Figure~\ref{fig:resolutions}.
-The construction of Bar-Natan was later improved by Vogel~\cite{Vogel} in such a way that the chain homotopy type of $\bnbracket{D}$ does not depend on the choice of the diagram $D$ and is an invariant of $L$.
+The Bar-Natan bracket is obtained by resolving crossings of $D$, as depicted in Figure~\ref{fig:resolutions}.
+Vogel~\cite{Vogel} later improved the construction of Bar-Natan in such a way that the chain homotopy type of $\bnbracket{D}$ does not depend on the choice of the diagram $D$ and is an invariant of $L$.

 \begin{lemma}[\cite{BarNatan}] The functor $\cTKh \colon \Cbl \to \Z Mod$ given by